SMelanko/AvantizeGuide/coding-style/cpp/README.md

 ## Header And Source Files

-   1. Header files should have the extension .h whereas source files - .c++.
+   1. Header files should have the extension .h whereas source files - .cpp.

    2. A class should be declared in a header file and defined in a source file where the name of the files match the name of the class.